Divide and Rule: Effective Pre-Training for Context-Aware Multi-Encoder Translation Models: Experimental Setup

 \subsection{Training and evaluation}

 All models are implemented in \textit{fairseq}~\cite{ott_fairseq_2019}.
-After having pre-trained the baseline on 4 Tesla V100 for 200k steps, we train all models on a single Quadro RTX 6000, with a fixed batch size of approximately 16k tokens,\footnote{The optimizer update is delayed to simulate the 16k tokens.} as it has been shown that Transformers need a large batch size for achieving the best performance \citep{popel_training_2018}.
-We stop training after 5 consecutive non-improving validation steps.
-We train models with the optimizer configuration and learning rate schedule described in \citet{vaswani_attention_2017}.
-The maximum learning rate is 0.0005 for models trained on NEI, 0.003 for all the others.
-We use label smoothing with an epsilon value of 0.1~\citep{Pereyra_regularizing_2017}.
-Since the models are pre-trained on a large amount of parallel data (WMT), the dropout is set to 0.1, which gave the best results for the non-contextual baseline \kz.
+After having pre-trained the baseline on 4 Tesla V100 for 200k steps, we train all models on a single Quadro RTX 6000, with a fixed batch size of approximately 16k tokens,\footnote{The optimizer update is delayed to simulate 16k tokens.} as it has been shown that Transformers need a large batch size for achieving the best performance \citep{popel_training_2018}.
+We stop training after 5 consecutive non-improving validation steps (in terms of loss on dev).
+Corresponding validation performance for each reported test result with \textit{middle-split} are reported in Table~\ref{tab:valid}.
+We train models with the optimizer configuration and learning rate (LR) schedule described in \citet{vaswani_attention_2017}.
+The maximum LR is 0.0007 for baselines on En$\rightarrow$Ru/De, 0.001 for models on En$\rightarrow$De/Fr low resource settings, and 0.0005 for all the others.
+In the En$\rightarrow$De/Fr High Resource setting, contextual-parameters are finetuned on IWSLT17 with an initial LR of 0.0002 that shrinks by a factor of 0.99 at every epoch.
+We use label smoothing with an epsilon value of 0.1~\citep{Pereyra_regularizing_2017} for all settings.
+Since the sentence-level parameters are pre-trained on a large amount of parallel data (WMT), the models are pretty robust to generalization, and dropout can be set to 0.1, which gave the best results for the non-contextual baseline \kz.
 At inference time, we use beam search with a beam of 4 for all models.
-The only hyperparameter that changes across training settings is length penalty ($P_{len}$).
-In particular, we adopt a length penalty of 0.6 for all models trained on En$\rightarrow$De data ($P_{len}<1$ favors shorter sentences).
-For En$\rightarrow$Fr models, the length penalty changes according to the training data employed: $P_{len}=0.6$ for models trained on original, non-split data, i.e., \textit{-orig} and \textit{-fromnei} models; $P_{len}=1.3$ for models trained on split-data alone, i.e., \textit{-split} models ($P_{len}>1$ favors longer sentences); and $P_{len}=1.0$ for models that have been trained on both split and non-split data, i.e., \textit{-fromsplit} models.
-This choice is intuitive considering that split corpora have a shorter average sentence length.
+We adopt a length penalty ($P_{len}$) of 0.6 for all models ($P_{len}<1$ favors shorter sentences), with the exception of En$\rightarrow$Fr models, to which we assign $P_{len}=1$.
+The LR for training was searched in $\{0.001,0.0007,0.0005,0.0002\}$).
+The LR achieving the best loss on the validation set after convergence was selected. $P_{len}$ was searched in $\{0.6,0.7,0.8,0.9,1.0,1.1,1.2\}$ for \textit{K0} only (see Table~\ref{tab:lenpen}).
+The length penalty resulting in the best BLEU score on the validation set was then used for all models within the same language pair.
+The other hyperparameters were set according to the relevant literature~\citep{vaswani_attention_2017, popel_training_2018, voita_when_2019, lopes_document-level_2020}.